We do not yet have all the instruments needed to judge

 naturalness as a value never decide to quit smoking, drinking

-alcohol and using medical or nonmedical drugs, to stop driving a
+alcohol and using any medical or nonmedical drug, to stop driving a

 car, to take off all their clothes (if necessary after having